Recycling at the Park

 The SC Department of Health and Environmental Control provides an array of information on how to be a more earth-friendly traveller.
 Visit their website to learn more about this and to download some helpful information and tips!

 Green Tips for Your Camping Trip

-The next time you plan on camping at a SC State Park, print this list of green camping tips
+The next time you plan on camping at a SC State Park, check out this list of tips for going green:

 - Save gas by not going far

 - Leave the campsite and park better than you found it